sycarion/StaffoftheXO/dev/classes/The Tekulim (formerly Canvarii).md

 Tekulim are the standard warrior-priests found in D&D and D&D-like games.
 Since my worlds often have a range of cleric choices, this is the choice for those that want to *just be a Cleric*.
 Other cleric types have different turning abilities and various type of magic available.

 They scorn all arcane magic as evil.
-They will begrudgingly tolerate Lawful wizards, but actively avoid speaking with them.
-The referee may choose to play this up if a Wizard and a Tekulim find themselves in the same party.
+They will begrudgingly tolerate Lawful magic-users, but actively avoid speaking with them.
+The referee may choose to play this up if a magic-user and a Tekulim find themselves in the same party.